 We all need to take a break sometimes.
 Yes, even Alfred Hitchcock occasionally needed a vacation from mayhem.
 Young and Innocent (aka The Girl Was Young) is more like a working vacation.
 Although The Master of Suspense couldn’t bring himself to leave the corpse at home, Young and Innocent is still a holiday of sorts; a laid-back, quirky comedy-mystery that will amuse you rather than just thrill you.

 The film is an adaptation of A Shilling for Candles by Josephine Tey.
-The screenplay was written by Charles Bennett (The 39 Steps and Sabotage) and novelist Anthony Armstrong (The Strange Case of Mr Pelhamand).
+The screenplay was written by Charles Bennett (The 39 Steps and Sabotage) and novelist Anthony Armstrong (The Strange Case of Mr. Pelham).
 The characters are all well-developed and interesting.
-Young and Innocent is presented as a series of vignettes; some vignettes are very suspenseful, most of them are done in tongue-in-cheek manner.
+Young and Innocent is presented as a series of vignettes; some vignettes are very suspenseful, most of them are done in a tongue-in-cheek manner.

-The title hints at the film’s main theme: the inability to see that the world is an unfair, cruel place.
-Characters — in some cases, literally (e.g. a barrister who can’t find his glasses) — struggle to see how things really are (the movie could have been called “Open Your Eyes”).
-Observation, perception, perspective, role-playing, these are things you need to keep in mind as the story unfolds.
+The title hints at the film’s main theme: The inability to see that the world is a mostly unfair and very cruel place.
+Characters — in some cases, literally (e.g. a barrister who can’t find his glasses) — struggle to see how things really are (Young and Innocent could have been called “Open Your Eyes”).
+Observation, perception, perspective, role-playing: these are things viewers need to keep in mind as the narrative unfolds.

 The film is also surprisingly optimistic.
 Hitchcock’s movies tend to have a pessimistic view of human nature, yet Young and Innocent is stubbornly idealistic.
 The director pushes the idea that the “young and innocent” will inherit the earth, and they will bring order out of chaos.
 This idea is beautifully conveyed by the first and last scenes: Young and Innocent begins with a middle-aged brunette in distress, and the film ends with a shot of a smiley young blonde — I loved the contrast!